 NEXT WEEK:

-- First, on lanes 21&22, 2nd-place Bowl Movement will tussle with 1st-place I'm Gonna Belt Ya, Sucka! (hcp 60).
+- First, on lanes 21&22, 2nd-place Bowl Movement will chill with 1st-place I'm Gonna Belt Ya, Sucka! (hcp 60).
 Bowl Movement is expected to roll a little low and lose the series but avoid getting swept; while the Belt is forecast to hold steady as they enjoy their victories.

 | Pos. | Team name | Record | Percent | Total Pins | Change |